lorenzo-arena/des-finder-project/README.md

 This project can be built using [meson](https://mesonbuild.com/) and ninja.

-To execute a build you need to navigate to the folder "sequential" or "concurrent" and use the following commands:
+To execute a build you need to navigate to the folder "sequential" or "parallel" and use the following commands:

 ```bash
 $ meson builddir